NeilSinclair/prompt_workshop/the_researcher/the_researcher_2.md

 ### Task 2: Deeper Online Research

-You can use the internet researcher to compare different models of your products with competitors.
-I've listed an example below, but you can try different products if you'd like.
+You can use the internet researcher to compare different models of your products with competitors

 **User message:**

-Please can you compare the STIHL MSA 300 C-O chainsaw with the Husqvarna 540i XP and the Milwaukee M18 Fuel 16" Chainsaw Kit
+Please can you go online and compare the STIHL MSA 300 C-O chainsaw with the Husqvarna 540i XP and the Milwaukee M18 Fuel 16" Chainsaw Kit.

 ---------